Doctor of Physical Therapy (D.P.T.) Program Frequently Asked Questions

 PTCAS will have the information related to the status of your transcripts, GRE scores, and letters of recommendation.
 If you are having any questions or difficulties with PTCAS, contact their customer service line at (617) 612-2040 or firstname.lastname@example.org.
 UVM will notify you when applications have been received.

-When will I hear whether I have been admitted to the UVM DPT program?
+When will I hear whether I have been admitted to the program?

-You will hear from us at the end of February or the beginning of March.
+You will hear from us between the end of February and the end of March.